yifei99/SAL-Cryptopulse/README.md

 For batch processing (multiple cryptos at once): cryptopulse_batch

-Alternatively, you can install it using python command For a single run: python -m cryptopulse.batch_processor
+Alternatively, you can run the model  using Python command if you had cloned the repo in your local For a single run: python -m cryptopulse.batch_processor